ClojureBridge/board/README.md

 Please file an issue in this repository.

 ### WIKI
-We have a [wiki](https://github.com/ClojureBridge/board/wiki) to collect information and email template.
+We have a [wiki](https://github.com/ClojureBridge/board/wiki) to collect information and email templates.

 #### What's next?